gazpacho-plans/Space-TEM/docs/mega_doc.md

 ## **7\.
 Organizations (Orgs)**

 Orgs are powerful non-player entities that can be acquired and controlled by individual Councillors.
 They provide passive resource bonuses and can even unlock mission access for Councillors who wouldn't normally have it.
-Orgs can be acquired in two ways: through a clandestine **Hostile Takeover** mission, or by establishing a political foothold in an Org's home nation and using a **Purchase Org** mission.
+Orgs can be acquired in two ways: through a clandestine **Hostile Takeover** mission, or by establishing a political foothold in an Org's home nation and using a **Purchase Org** command.
 Orgs can be transferred between Councillors within the same faction for a small administrative cost.
 The number of Orgs a Councillor can control is limited by their **🏢 Administration** attribute.

 ## **8\.
 The Space Game: Habitats (Habs)**